Searching for the best exercises to lose weight and change your body?

 Meet the body composition exercise.
 This is the ideal exercise to reach your weight loss goal.

-Pair with a fast pace and good form and you’ll be well on your way to build bone density (fight osteoporosis!), burn belly fat, and increase your lean muscle mass.
+Pair with a fast pace and good form and you’ll be well on your way to building bone density (fight osteoporosis!), burning belly fat, and increasing your lean muscle mass.

 Your body composition is your body’s ratio of fat to lean muscle.